ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_unit_test.md

 # How to Use Unit Test in Python

-Use Python build-in `unittest` to test functions of mathematical operations as an example:
+Use Python build-in `unittest` to test functions of mathematical operations as an example to show how to use unit test in Python:

 ```py
 # Import unnittest